chipster/chipster-openshift/k3s/prerequisites.md

 Open the HOST_ADDRESS in a browser on your laptop and check that you can see a page starting with a title `Welcome to nginx!`.
 If there is any problem with this example deployment, it's a lot easier to investigate and fix it in this simple example setup, before  starting to deploy Chipster.

-If you are plan to use [TLS (https) encryption](tls.md), the nginx-test offers a great platform for sorting it out.

 When you are done, uninstall the test project from K3s and delete the folder.

 ```bash